Artist Statement

 My training centered on working from life, but I also worked abstractly in subsequent years while continuing to live in New York City.
 When I moved to New Mexico and later upstate New York, I concentrated on painting the landscape.

-I currently live in North Carolina, where I am again exploring concepts of abstraction, mainly through collage, monotype and drawing.
+I currently live in North Carolina, where I am working mostly representationally (but sometimes abstractly), through collage, watercolor, monotype and drawing.

 I have exhibited and sold my work in North Carolina, New York State, New Mexico and Pennsylvania.